-The crystallization lab at SARomics is equipped with robotics techniques for the most efficient high-throughput crystallization screens.
-High precision screening and imaging robotics in protein 3D structure determination help saving time and material.
-For example, we have the capability to screen 96 different crystallization conditions with as little as 15 micro L of protein sample using a Mosquito liquid handling robot.
-When the conditions are found they normally need to be optimized further to yield crystals suitable for X-ray crystallography.
+In protein 3D structure determination for the most efficient identification of the crystallization conditions, we use high throughput and high precision screening and imaging robotics.
+For example, 96 different crystallization conditions can be screened with as little as 15 microL of protein sample using a Mosquito liquid handling robot.
+The use of robotics helps in saving both time and precious material.
+When an initial condition is found, it normally needs to be optimized further to yield crystals more suitable for X-ray crystallography.

 Our protein crystallography services platform includes FastLane™ Premium and FastLane™ Standard libraries.
 In the case of the FastLane™ Premium library, we already have crystallization-grade protein stored in our freezer ready for crystallization set up.
 For the FastLane™ Standard library, we have stored constructs with established and verified protocols for expression, purification and crystallization.

 In addition, using our Gene-to-Structure plattform we will carry out cloning, expression, purification, crystallization and structure determination by X-ray crystallography or NMR spectroscopy of any protein requested by a customer.

 The combination of FastLane structures with fast access to protein crystallography synchrotron beamlines (we collect X-ray data every second week) and our adapted high-throughput crystal structure solution protocols help us minimize the time between the very first meeting with a new customer to the delivery of the final protein structure or a ligand complex.

 • Biosimilars Quality Validation

 • NMR Spectroscopy Services